pontem-network/coins-registry/README.md

 We are developing our own Coin Registry file formats for [LiquidSwap](https://liquidswap.com), which contains all the information about coins and pools in which coins can be exchanged.

-Currently, we use two files:
+Currently, we use two files for data:

 - coins.json
 - pools.json

-and provide registries for mainnet and testnet.
+And an [index.js](src/index.js) file for easier usage of coins-registry in other projects.
+Through the interface, it is easy to get tokens or pools lists for the selected chain type.
+It provides two methods: `getCoinsFor` and `getPoolsFor`.
+Each of these methods requires the network type as an argument.
+Possible values for network types: `mainnet` and `testnet`.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Coins Data Structure